Accessible Infrastructure

 Just starting to learn about accessibility?

-• May 15, 2024 (webinar): Engaging and Including Students with Disabilities in Safe Routes Programs: This session from the Safe Routes Partnership will "explore strategies and best practices for engaging and including students with disabilities in Safe Routes programs.
+• May 15, 2024 (webinar): Engaging and Including Students with Disabilities in Safe Routes Programs.
+Safe Routes Partnership.
+This session from the Safe Routes Partnership will "explore strategies and best practices for engaging and including students with disabilities in Safe Routes programs.
 Our expert panelists will share how they lead and participate in inclusive programs, how they partner with local champions, and how other Safe Routes practitioners can make their programs more inclusive and accessible."
-Learn more and register.
+Watch the recording.

 • November 1, 2023 (webinar): What's Next for PROWAG?
 Association of Pedestrian & Bicycle Professionals.
 Recently, the U.S. Access Board issued a final rule on the Public Right-of-Way Accessibility Guidelines (PROWAG).
 This session will address the requirements in these guidelines, specifically highlighting changes from the proposed draft that was published in 2013.
 Presenters will review various provisions in PROWAG, including the minimum technical requirements for various spaces and elements in the public right-of-way, such as pedestrian access routes, pedestrian signals, curb ramps and blended transitions, roundabouts, transit stops, and parking spaces.
 Implementation of the new rule will also be discussed.
 Watch the recording.